biof-309-python/BIOF309-2016-Fall/README.md

 The emphasis of the course is on learning and mastering the skills covered.
 It is my hope that everyone will be able to complete the assignments and project.
 If some of the material appears unclear please ask for clarification.

-Assignments will be uploaded to the [DropItTo.me](http://www.DropItTo.me) website.
-Links will be given in each class material.

-Grading __assignments__ will follow the following rubric:
+Grading assignments will follow the following rubric:

 * Program runs, produces correct result, contains useful comments, meaningful variable names, follows coding conventions: A+
 * Program runs, produces correct result: A